ljmerza/tracking-number-card/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Release Process

+- Update the version in `package.json` and commit your changes.
+- Create and push a tag matching `v*` (for example, `git tag v4.1.0 && git push origin v4.1.0`).
+- The GitHub Actions workflow builds the distribution files and publishes a release with the generated assets.

 ## License

 MIT License - see LICENSE file for details